Alphacode22/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+This is an music visualiser which is used to display music in the form of unique entities.

 # Instructions
+Play the music and watch the shape transform.
+Each entity connect on the keypad from 0 to 9.
+They are either in a on and off state.
+Turn each of the entities on and off
+There are a couple of entities I have designed to visualise the music Watch them interact with the music.

 # How it works
+- The music is played
+- Each note of the music is assigned a value by the minim library
+- The values are what is used to interact with the music

 # What I am most proud of in the assignment
+- Creating more complex shapes from easier shapes

 # Markdown Tutorial